bwest1711/MU-e-Learning-Database/NOTES_TO_MAINTAINERS.md

 batches of ~25 and paging between them is a better idea.
 * Sorting.
 Our client wanted a way to sort search results by, e.g., last review date or most sections.
 We didn't implement it.
-* Security.
-Ember and Flask protect from a huge number of common vulnerabilities by default, but we never did a deep inspection to ensure that it was free of security holes.
-At least it's behind the university firewall.
-Download "The Web Application Hacker's Handbook" and have at it.
 * Testing.
 We did it mostly by hand, meaning we probably missed tons of little edge-cases and errors.
 Writing quality tests should probably be priority #1, as it will let you make changes confidently and will teach you about the system.